 SH: I’m glad you’re into the new album and that you love that track!
 Jo is thrilled with it and she says she loves all the changes it goes through too.
 It reflects our journey together.
 Yes, the album is in several places more hard edged than previous albums.
 I see it as a big expression of pain, anger and joy as we head towards the end of Lockdown.

-KM: Let’s take a few steps back for a moment.
-In 1970/71, you joined Genesis.
+KM: That's great!
+Let’s take a few steps back for a moment.
+In 1970/71 you joined Genesis.
 What is your fondest memory from your years with the band?

 KM: How about the most memorable show you did with Genesis?

-SH: It felt wonderful to play at Madison Square Gardens in 1977.
+SH: It felt wonderful to play at Madison Square Garden in 1977.

 KM: In 1977, you left Genesis to pursue a solo career.
 How difficult was that decision for you?

-KM: After you left the band, they seemed to move in a more “pop” direction, which was a pretty drastic change in musical direction from when you were there.
+KM: After you left the band, they seemed to move in a more Pop Music direction, which was a pretty drastic change from when you were.
 What did you think when you first heard the new sound from the band after you left?

-SH: I felt that they still had a good sound and their production was always top notch, but a lot of the music they went on to do was different to the path I wanted to take.
-I have always wanted to explore music and I prefer not to follow the more commercial route.
+SH: I felt that they still had a good sound.
+Their production was always top notch, but a lot of the music they went on to do was different to the path I wanted to take.
+I have always wanted to explore music, and I prefer not to follow the more commercial route.

 KM: In 1985, you, along with Steve Howe, formed GTR.
 I know you and Steve had some disagreements at that time about the direction the band should take as far as production.
-You preferred less $ in the studio and more $ on the technological aspect of the recording.
-Do you still hold on to that same philosophy?
+You preferred putting more money into the technological aspect of the recording overall.
+Do you still have that same philosophy?

-KM: Genesis was inducted into the Rock and Roll Hall of Fame in 2010.
+KM: Genesis was inducted into the Rock 'n Roll Hall of Fame in 2010.
 What was it like being there with the other guys again after so many years?

-SH: It was good to see them all and to share that special experience with them.
-It was a big honour for all of us to be inducted.
+SH: It was good to see them all, and to share that special experience with them.
+It was a big honor for all of us to be inducted.

-KM: Imagine you’re suddenly transported back to 1977 when you moved on from Genesis to pursue your solo career.
-You arrive back in 1977 and suddenly, there’s internet and all this social media that wasn’t there before.
-But, only you have access to all of that and 100% control over who else gets to utilize it.
+KM: We hear that a lot.
+Imagine you’re suddenly transported back to 1977, when you moved on from Genesis to pursue your solo career.
+You arrive back in 1977 and suddenly, there’s the internet and all of the social media that wasn’t there before.
+But, only you have access to all of that, and 100% control over who else gets to utilize it.
 Do you think this would alter the way you would write music and promote it?

-SH: It would have pointed the way towards greater autonomy with a wider range of ideas.
+SH: Back then, it would have pointed the way towards greater autonomy with a wider range of ideas.

 SH: I shared the production with Roger King.
-Initially, either I had an idea or Jo and I did, and I would run with the ball, often alongside Jo, creating ideas together, for both lyrics and music.
+Initially, Jo and I would have ideas, and then run with the ball, myself often alongside Jo, creating both lyrics and music together.
 Then I’d take everything to the next stage with Roger, who has many excellent musical ideas of his own.